Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Appendix

+\textbf{Platform.} The robot used in this work is a general-purpose humanoid Phybot C1 (1.28~m, 30~kg, 21 DoF).
+DoF distribution: each leg has 3 hip joints, 1 knee, and 2 ankles; the torso has 1 waist DoF; each arm has 3 shoulder joints and 1 elbow.
+All joints use cycloidal-reduction actuators.
+A standard 100~g full-size badminton racket is rigidly clamped to the distal forearm by a 3D-printed mount, with the racket perpendicular to the forearm axis.
+Onboard sensing comprises an IMU and absolute encoders; we do not employ force or tactile sensors.

+\textbf{Environment and frames.} Experiments are conducted in a motion-capture (MoCap) arena.
+The world frame is fixed to the court floor.
+To remain consistent with training, the robot is initialized nearly above the world origin and faces the positive $x$ direction; $z$ is upward.

+\textbf{Perception.} An FZMotion motion-capture system with 21 cameras provides measurements streamed over Wi-Fi to the robot.
+Markers are placed on the robot base, yielding base position, orientation, and linear velocity; the shuttle carries reflective tape on its tip and provides position only (insufficient features to instantiate a rigid body).

+\textbf{Compute, control, and communications.} All inference and control run on an Allspark-2 x86 platform (Intel Core i7-1165G7), with commands sent via wired CAN (path $<$ 1~ms) and MoCap measurements streamed over Wi-Fi with typical delays of tens of milliseconds (about 1--2 policy cycles depending on link stability).

+\textbf{External devices and power.} Besides human opponents, serves are produced by a manually aimed ball machine with adjustable position and launching angle, up to 14~m/s shuttle speed.
+The robot is powered by a 72~V battery pack.
-\textbf{Per-joint PD gains} (Table~\ref{tab:table1}) list the proportional and derivative gains used by the 500 Hz joint-space PD controller for each controllable DoF in both simulation and deployment.

-\textbf{Actuator constants} (Table~\ref{tab:table2}) summarize the four PhyArc actuator modules used on the robot, including physical size, reducer and gear ratio, nominal and no-load speeds (RPM), rated and peak torque (N·m), rated and peak power (W), and rotor inertia.
-These specifications are used to set torque/velocity limits, define dof properties, estimate power, and do safety checks in our experiments.\\
+\textbf{Actuator parameters.} \emph{Per-joint PD gains} (Table~\ref{tab:table1}) list the proportional and derivative gains used by the 500~Hz joint-space PD controller for each controllable DoF in both simulation and deployment. \emph{Actuator constants} (Table~\ref{tab:table2}) summarize the four PhyArc actuator modules used on the robot, including physical size, reducer and gear ratio, nominal and no-load speeds (RPM), rated and peak torque (N$\cdot$m), rated and peak power (W), and rotor inertia.
+These specifications are used to set torque/velocity limits, define DoF properties, estimate power, and perform safety checks in our experiments.